Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 “Yer not very talkative, are ya?”

 “You don’t say.
-And just what does the ‘type’ look like?” inquired Frank.
+And just what does the ‘type’ look like?”
+Frank inquired.

 “Oh, it’s really more about how they act than what they look like.
-You know, loud-mouth, cocky and looking for trouble.
+You know, loud-mouthed, cocky, and looking for trouble.
 That type,” replied the cook.
-“As for you, I can tell you’re lookin’ for something alright.
+“As for you, I can tell you’re looking for something alright.
 Not sure what it is, but I know it ain’t trouble.”

-Just then four horsemen came riding down the street.
+Just then, four horsemen rode down the street.
 They pulled up right next to the diner in front of the Red Horse saloon.
-Three surly looking men and a young boy dismounted.
+Three surly-looking men and a young boy dismounted.
 It was Jessie!
-Frank almost jumped out of his seat but he knew he needed to stay calm and play this hand the way he had laid it out in his mind.
-He knew it would be to his advantage to stay calm and he needed every bit of advantage he could get.
-So he sat back and took notice of the three men as they walked into the saloon with Jessie.
+Frank almost jumped out of his seat, but he knew he needed to stay calm and play this hand the way he had laid it out in his mind.
+He recognized that staying calm would give him an advantage, and he needed every bit of that.
+He sat back and took notice of the three men as they walked into the saloon with Jessie.

 “Now there,” remarked the cook.
 “That’s exactly what I’m talkin’ about.
 Those Mason boys are nothing but trouble.
 Been here for a couple months now stirring things up.
 It’s a genuine shame the way they treat that kid.
 No better than a dog I tell you.”